NatPDeveloper/eos-chess/README.md

 *note this is currently hosted on the [Jungle Testnet](http://jungle.cryptolions.io), so in order to use it, you'll need to create a Jungle account then import the Jungle testnet's address and chain ID into Scatter.

+### How to Play: ###

+By default you are playing the AI..
+Good luck there.
+Or you can enter another person's EOS account name to connect with them after they've entered their own.
+This uses socket.io to handle the game logic communication.
+You may need to open up the console or remove the blocking of pop ups as chrome doesn't seem to like pushing the notifications through.

 ### EOSIO Integration: ###

 * [Scatter Wallet](https://get-scatter.com/)